 Maladaptive mutations stay around longer in asexually reproduction species.
 Because there isn’t another set of DNA to combine with, the maladaptive traits are passed down to offspring for generations.
 Because diversity is so limited in populations of asexually reproducing organisms, not only do maladaptive trains stick around longer but populations of organisms are also at greater risk from disease or parasites.
 If a parasite or disease is capable of compromising one organism, it is capable of compromising all of the organisms within that population, meaning that populations of asexually reproducing organisms can quickly fall.
 Changes in climate can also devastate asexually reproducing lifeforms.

-Not only do asexually reproducing lifeforms struggle with the threat of being wiped out due to disease or climate change, they also struggle with overpopulation and crowding.
-Organisms which reproduce asexually tend to reproduce very quickly and in large numbers, frequently meaning their population levels balloon up to the point where the ecosystem can no longer sustain them, causing mass die-offs.
+Not only do asexually reproducing lifeforms struggle with the threat of being wiped out due to disease or climate change, but they also struggle with overpopulation and crowding.
+Organisms that reproduce asexually tend to reproduce very quickly and in large numbers, frequently meaning their population levels balloon up to the point where the ecosystem can no longer sustain them, causing mass die-offs.
 If the species which reproduces asexually can’t move, this problem is even worse as the organisms must compete for space and resources in a small area.
 Asexually reproducing species also tend to have shorter lifespans than organisms that reproduce sexually, meaning there is less time to grow and pass on their DNA.

 Advantages of Asexual Reproduction:

-- Energy isn’t needed to find a mate.
+- Energy isn’t needed to find a mate

-- Large colonies can outcompete other organisms.
+- Large colonies can outcompete other organisms

-- Quick reproduction and maturation.
+- Quick reproduction and maturation

-- Adaptive traits are preserved in new generations.
+- Adaptive traits are preserved in new generations

 Disadvantages of Asexual Reproduction:

-- Competition over resources and space may occur.
+- Competition over resources and space may occur

-- Unfavorable climates can destroy whole colonies.
+- Unfavorable climates can destroy whole colonies

 Asexual reproduction has its advantages and disadvantages, but it works extremely well for those relatively simple species which live in a uniform, slowly changing ecosystem.